Lehan-Max/Magento2-Service-Contract/README.md

               AccountManagementInterface	Defines the createAccount(), changePassword(), activate(), and isEmailAvailable() functions.
               AddressManagementInterface	Defines the validate() function that validates an address.

       3. `Metadata Interface`: It defines the attributes that are applicable for the attribute.
 It is data about data.
-If we create a custom attribute it   will have certain attributes such as is_required, syttem etc. This is called data about data.
+If we create a custom attribute it   will have certain attributes such as is_required, syttem, type etc. This is called data about data.

   Magento2 has model resource model, then why we still use service-contract?
     Because using model, Resource model most of the methods are depricated & cannot be used with further versions of magento2.
 So, service contracts were     introduced to overcome this.